California Psalms

 unfold among leviathans.

-4 Who am I, stumbling between?
+4 Who am I, randomly appearing in between?

 7 My absence.

-not being grit in the pâtisserie love lyric of the faceless.
+not being a piece of grit in the puff-pastry love lyric of the impersonal.

 intolerant of obstacles.